otrv4/otrv4/otrv4.md

   'skipped_MKenc': Dictionary of skipped-over message keys, indexed by their_ecdh, their_dh and message number.
 Raises an exception if too many elements are stored.
+   'MAX_SKIP' a constant that specifies the maximum number of message keys
+    that can be skipped.
+It should be set by the implementer.
+Take into account that it should be set high enough to tolerate routine lost or delayed messages, but low enough that a malicious sender can't trigger excessive recipient computation.
 ```

 Depending on the event, the state variables are incremented and some key